CSCfi/csc-user-guide/docs/apps/whiteboxtools.md

 ## Available

-WhiteboxTools is available in Puhti with following versions:
+WhiteboxTools is available in Puhti-rhel7 with following versions:

 * 0.15.0